derailed/gameofthrones/got-ui/README.md

 > castle| message

-Where castle is composed of the castle name initials in lower-case. ie Castle Black => cb
+Where castle constitutes of the castle name initials in lower-case. ie Castle Black => cb